dchandra1985/portfolio/_posts/2018-12-05-Classification using PCA.md

 excerpt_separator: <!-- more -->
 ---

-This topic explains the classification using Logistic Regression algorithm with Principal Component Analysis
+This topic explains the classification using Logistic Regression Algorithm with Principal Component Analysis

 <!-- more -->

 <b>What is Principal Component Analysis?</b>

-It is one of the unsupervised technique used for feature engineering to reduce the data size or the dimensions by transforming the given features to Eigen values and Eigen vectors (principal components).
+It is one of the unsupervised machine learning technique used for feature engineering to reduce the data size or the dimensions by transforming the given features to eigen values and eigen vectors (Principal Components).

-As per Wikepedia, Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.
+As per Wikepedia, "Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components."

 <b>What is principal component?</b>